Last updated on September 25, 2023

-Jesus Christ is the Way the Truth and the Life.
-There is a song I love to sing, They Will Know We Are Christians by Our Love, and the words go like this:
+Jesus Christ is the Way, the Truth, and the Life.
+There is a song I love to sing with the title, They Will Know We Are Christians by Our Love.
+How does that translate into action?
 What can we do as Christians to combat racism and prejudice?

 As a starter, don’t support Black Lives Matter.
-Their platform is divisive, and it goes beyond promoting racial equality to the point that it discriminates against heterosexuals and the traditional American family, among other things.
+Their platform is divisive and goes beyond promoting racial equality to the point that it discriminates against heterosexuals and the traditional American family.
+And that’s just for starters.

 I also want to point out one other important thing.
 Nowhere in the BLM platform is there any mention of abortion.
 The fact is they do nothing to condemn it.
-Like Stacey Abrams from Georgia, who served in the House of Representatives from 2007 to 2017, many leaders are pro-choice advocates and promote the #BLM agenda, including abortion.
-The Planned Parenthood Oregon website touts its commitment to Black Lives Matter in the article, “Our Commitment to Black Lives Matter.” [ii]
+Like Stacey Abrams from Georgia, who served in the House of Representatives from 2007 to 2017, many African-American leaders are pro-choice advocates and promote the #BLM agenda, including abortion.
+The Planned Parenthood Oregon website touts its commitment to Black Lives Matter in the article “Our Commitment to Black Lives Matter.” [ii]

 If they cared about black lives, shouldn’t they care about black babies?
 Do the lives of black babies not matter?
 The hypocrisy is sickening.
 How can #BLM advocates march (even peacefully) when they condone the killing of their black children?

-According to the Arizona Capitol Times, in an article entitled: “Abortion: The Overlooked Tragedy for Black Americans,” the leading cause of death in the African-American population is abortion.
-Don’t Baby Black Lives Matter also?
+According to the Arizona Capitol Times, in the article “Abortion: The Overlooked Tragedy for Black Americans,” the leading cause of death in the African-American population is abortion.
+Don’t “Baby Black Lives” matter also?
 If so, then why do they promote abortion?
 The article states: “At a ratio of 474 abortions per 1,000 live births, black women have the highest ratio of any group in the country” [iii]

 In America, out of all places, citizens have the freedom of upward mobility.
 That’s what makes America great.
-Travel to Europe, Asia, the Middle East, Africa—you won’t find a single country where people have as much opportunity to improve themselves and their families as you do in the United States.
+Travel to Europe, Asia, the Middle East, and Africa—you won’t find a single country where people have as much opportunity to better themselves and their families as you do in the United States.

 Our country fought to end slavery in the Civil War.
 When that happened, we set the standard for everyone else to follow.
 Many countries did end slavery in the years and decades following.
 Our abolishment of slavery set a new worldwide standard.
 The last nation to outlaw slavery was Mauritania in 1981.
 (I recognize that slavery is still practiced in some regions of the world, but we need to focus on the norm and not the exceptions for this conversation.)

-Truth be told, we are all interrelated.
+We are all interrelated.
 We all go back to Noah and his descendants.
 There is beauty in diversity, and there is unity in Jesus Christ.

-One day last week, when I returned home, I saw my African-American neighbor pulling my trash bins from the road and depositing them at my house.
+One day last week, when I returned home, I saw my African-American neighbor pulling my trash bins up from the road and depositing them at my house.
 She didn’t have to do that.
 It was kindness.

 Who is your neighbor?
 It’s anyone in need.
 Just open your heart, and God will show you.